When old-school developer goes freestyle

 This tiny slice of real log in domain was already demanding enough for my goals.
 It turned out that I needed

 GitHubClient at least.
 I wanted to have logging effects under control to be able to test if the most important events were not left without a trace, that brought

 Log algebra in.
-Fourth and the last component of free algebras set was
+The fourth and the last component of the free algebras set was

 Further, I’ve joined (somehow following Freestyle getting started guide)